langtonhugh/website_academic/content/project/r-teaching/index.md

 ## Cluster analysis in R

-1-day workshop introducing cluster analysis in R at the [Cathie Marsh Institute](https://www.cmi.manchester.ac.uk/) (University of Manchester), co-taught with a colleage.
+1-day workshop introducing cluster analysis in R at the [Cathie Marsh Institute](https://www.cmi.manchester.ac.uk/) (University of Manchester), co-taught with a colleague.
 Please get in contact for material.

 ## R for social scientists